 Patients should refrain from smoking, exercising, and strenuous activity for the first few weeks after surgery.
 It is recommended to take one to two weeks off from work to properly heal from surgery.
 Depending on the patient, a tummy tuck can involve anywhere from one to four weeks of recovery.

-Dr. Davison uses fine incisions, and any visible incisions can be hidden under underwear and swimsuits.
-He employs different tummy tuck techniques depending on the patient’s goals and amount of correction needed.
+Dr. Davison and Dr. Pinell use fine incisions, and any visible incisions can be hidden under underwear and swimsuits.
+They employs different tummy tuck techniques depending on the patient’s goals and amount of correction needed.
 The extent of scarring depends on the patient and how his or her body heals, but most scars will be concealable and fade over time.

 According to 2014 statistics taken from the American Society of Plastic Surgeons (ASPS), the average surgeon’s cost of a tummy tuck is $5,463.
 However, this does not include anesthesia, operating room facilities, and other expenses.
 Additionally, the cost of a tummy tuck can vary depending on the surgeon’s experience, the procedure performed, and the geographic location of the surgeon.
 Dr. Davidson is a board-certified plastic surgeon with years of experience performing tummy tuck surgery.

 Patients can expect some discomfort, swelling, and bruising after tummy tuck surgery.
-Dr. Davison will prescribe medication that will alleviate pain, aid in the healing process, and reduce potential risks of infection.
+Your surgeon will prescribe medication that will alleviate pain, aid in the healing process, and reduce potential risks of infection.

 If you think that a tummy tuck may be beneficial for you or wish to learn more about the tummy tuck procedure, please contact DaVinci Plastic Surgery today.
 Call (202) 966-9590 or fill out our contact form today.
 We look forward to hearing from you!